ShivashishY/shiva/content/posts/blockchain-guide-for-noobs.md

 **4. Symbiont: –** It provides better smart securities in Blockchain.

-**5. Bitnation:** This is a &quot;Governance 2.0&quot; initiative that seeks to establish DoItYourself governance by working with a collaborative platform.
+**5. Bitnation:** This is a  Governance 2.0  initiative that seeks to establish DoItYourself governance by working with a collaborative platform.

 **6. ChainLink:** It uses blockchain technology to verify and validate the authenticity and title of real-world items.